On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: The Micro-Canonical Ensemble

-The standard extended partition function ${\tilde Z}_{(nr, st)}(E, {\vec {\cal S}}, V, N)$ is used in Ref.\cite{30}, whose Hamiltonian is given in Eq.(\ref{b1}) (long range Newtonian gravity interactions), without eliminating the center of mass.
+The standard extended partition function ${\tilde Z}_{(nr, st)}(E, {\vec { \mathcal{S}}}, V, N)$ is introduced in Ref.\cite{24} for the case of a Hamiltonian with long range Newtonian gravity interactions (see Eq.(B1) of Appendix B of Ref.\cite{37}; in this Appendix there is also the Post-Minkowskian extension of these results \cite{39} in general relativity) without going to the rest frame.
 It is defined starting from the following extended distribution function